Festivals in the Philippines | September Guide

 September 19-23 / Basey, Samar

-Basey in Samar may be known for its enchanting landscapes.
+Basey in Samar is known for its enchanting landscapes.
 But it also takes pride of its age-old traditions in mat weaving & bamboo crafts.
 And every 3rd week of September, this quiet town runs in frenzy as it bursts into dancing, music, trade fairs & just anything you can think about Filipino fiesta.

 September 13-29 / Naga City